Ed Dwight was to be the first Black astronaut. At 90, he's finally getting his due

 ''Space really allows us to realize the hope that's within all of us as human beings,'' Harris says. ''So to see a Black man in space during that period in time, it would have changed things.''

-Dwight had experience at a young age with that.
-His father, known as Eddie Dwight, played in the Negro Leagues for the Kansas City Monarchs.
-He remembers sitting on Satchel Paige's lap as a child — just one more connection to history running through Dwight's life.

-In 1957, when the Soviet Union launched Sputnik into orbit, it jolted its Cold War rival into action; NASA was formed the following year.
-But Dwight still wasn't thinking about becoming an astronaut.
+In 1957, when the Soviet Union launched Sputnik into orbit, it jolted its Cold War rival into action.

-''Not in the slightest,'' he says. ''I thought these dudes going into space was the craziest thing I had ever heard in my life.''

-But as the U.S. began pursuing a space program, political leaders were conscious of the image its astronauts could project of American democracy.
+As the U.S. began pursuing a space program, political leaders were conscious of the image its astronauts could project of American democracy.
 The first astronauts, the Mercury Seven, were all male and white.
-In September 1961, Edward R. Murrow, then Director of the U.S. Information Agency, wrote to NASA administrator James Webb.

-''Why don't we put the first non-white man in space?'' wrote Murrow. ''If your boys were to enroll and train a qualified Negro and then fly him in whatever vehicle is available, we could retell our whole space effort to whole non-white world, which is most of it.''

 When the Aerospace Research Pilot School was established that November, the White House urged the Air Force to select a Black officer.
-Only Dwight met the criteria, which included 1,500 hours of flying jet airplanes, a bachelor's degree in science or engineering (Dwight graduated with an aeronautical engineering degree from Arizona State University in 1957) and three consecutive ''outstanding'' ratings from military superiors.
+Only Dwight met the criteria.

 That November, Dwight received a letter out of the blue inviting him to train to be an astronaut.
 Kennedy called his parents to congratulate them.

-''And I thought, 'Hell no.' Why in the world would I ruin a wonderful, career to go and hang out with these guys didn't know what the hell they were doing at the beginning?'' says Dwight. ''NASA was only two-years-old and they were talking about putting a Black guy in space?''

-But he joined up.
-While at Edwards, Dwight was celebrated on the covers of Black magazines like Jet and Sepia.
+Despite reservations, Dwight joined up.
+He was celebrated on the covers of Black magazines like Jet and Sepia.
 Hundred of letters hailing him as a hero poured in.
-But in training, he was treated with hostility by officers who resented his inclusion in the program and the White House's involvement.
+But in training, he was treated with hostility by officers.

 ''They were all instructed to give me the cold shoulder,'' Dwight says. ''Yeager had a meeting with the students and the staff in the auditorium and announced it — that Washington was trying to shove this N-word down our throats.''